The acronym NAV is the Net Asset Value. This term can best be translated

 overview of the NAV and the net value (NAV minus performance fee) of his

-or her shareholdings, from Circle Partners.
+or her shareholdings, from Bolder Funds Services (Netherlands) B.V. (formerly Circle Partners).
 In addition, the fund

 manager will publish an indicative NAV per participation on the website,